bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-05-17-blackbird-blackbird-blackberry.md

 _I’m curious about the use of colour in the film.
 You have these mauve-y purples to mirror the blackberries and the spot of blood on the sheets…_

 Of course the first inspiration was blackberries… For me, it always represents [Etero’s] interior world.
 I wanted the colours to be very defined and very expressive.
 In her life, she is very reserved, she doesn’t take a lot of initiatives.
 She always waits… But inside she’s very expressive.
 There is this full palette that she carries.
 And I wanted that on the walls where she lives or where she goes.
-The entire environment kind of enhances her expressionist character
+The entire environment kind of enhances her expressionist character and being.
-and being.

-Interview by Nathasha Orlando Kappler, _Sight and Sound_, May 2024
+**Interview by Nathasha Orlando Kappler, _Sight and Sound_, May 2024**

-<![endif]-->
+<br><br>

 **BLACKBIRD BLACKBIRD BLACKBERRY**
 _Directed by_: Elene Naveriani
 ©: Takes Film LLC
 _Production Companies_: Alva Film, Takes Film, Totem Films